 Hi.
 My name is Samuel Smith.
 I work in sustainability, interested in how we can be smarter in the way we live and interact with our planet and each other.
-Much of my work focuses on how we can create shifts in our food and farming systems so they support better livelihoods, healthier lifestyles and greater biodiversity.
-I’m particularly interested in rapid decarbonisation, regenerative design and deep adaptation.
-I work at Forum for the Future, an international NGO based in London, and also the Farm Carbon Toolkit, a UK enterprise that supports farmers to measure, understand and act on their greenhouse gas emissions.
+Much of my work explores how we can create shifts in our food and farming systems so they support better livelihoods, healthier lifestyles and greater biodiversity.
+I’m interested in rapid decarbonisation, regenerative design and deep adaptation.
+I’m currently focusing on work with the Farm Carbon Toolkit, a UK enterprise that supports farmers to measure, understand and act on their greenhouse gas emissions.

-Thanks for visiting and if for any reason you’d like to get in touch, please don’t hesitate to drop me an email: ssmith1985 at gmail dot com.
+Thank you for visiting and if you’d like to get in touch, you can drop me an email: hi at thisissamsmith.com.